Proof-Based Hiring in Web3: A Founder’s Guide to Evaluating GitHub, Tests, Smart Contracts, and Audit Claims

 GitHub is not only a code host.

 You are not opening a repo to become an auditor.
-You are opening it to see whether the person behind it works in a predictable, thoughtful way.
+You are opening it to check whether the person behind the work shows structure, ownership, and judgment over time.

 Consistency matters more than repository count